-Some youth in Quetzaltenango told Sister Becky Craven, “Whenever they are in the city and they can see the temple … it is a sign or reminder of who they are.”
+Of the youth in Quetzaltenango, Sister Becky Craven said, “Whenever they are in the city and they can see the temple … it is a sign or reminder of who they are.”

 They know they are children of a loving Heavenly Father and they want to share that knowledge with others, said the second counselor in the Young Women general presidency shortly after returning from trips to both Northern California and Central America in late September.

 Traveling with Sister Jean B. Bingham, Relief Society general president, and Sister Cristina B. Franco, second counselor in the Primary general presidency, Sister Craven spent the weekend of Sept.
 13-15 in San Jose, California, conducting training meetings and devotionals with members.

 Less than a week later, Sister Craven and Sister Bingham went on to visit with members in Guatemala and Honduras from Sept.
 20-22.
 In Central America, Sister Bingham and Sister Craven were accompanied by members of the area presidency — Elder Brian K. Taylor and his wife, Sister Jill Taylor, and Elder Alan R. Walker and his wife, Sister Inés Walker.

 During both trips, much of the women leaders’ discussions centered on the importance of temples and the key role that the ordinances and covenants available through temples have in the gospel and the work of salvation.